Tony Booth (actor)

 Anthony George Booth (9 October 1931 – 25 September 2017) was an English actor, often known for his role as Mike Rawlins in the BBC series Till Death Us Do Part.
-He was the father-in-law of former prime minister Tony Blair and the widower of Coronation Street star Pat Phoenix, having married her a few days before her death in 1986.
+He would become the father-in-law of the prime minister of the United Kingdom Tony Blair from 1997 until 2007 and the widower of Coronation Street star Pat Phoenix, having married her a few days before her death in 1986.

 Early life

 Booth was born into a working-class family in Jubilee Road, Liverpool, in 1931 and raised Catholic.
 His mother was a Roman Catholic of Irish descent; his father, who worked as a merchant seaman during the Second World War, was a Catholic convert.
 Tony Booth attended St Edmund's Infants School and spent a year in hospital as a child with diphtheria.
 He then passed the Eleven-plus examination and attended St Mary's College, Crosby, where he was awarded a bursary to cover the cost of his books.

 His hopes of going to university were dashed when he had to leave school and get a job after his father was badly injured in an industrial accident.
 He then worked as a clerk in a docklands warehouse and at the United States Consulate in Liverpool, before being called up for national service with the Royal Corps of Signals.